 Description

-Stable and outbuildings.
-Early/mid C19.
-Limestone rubble with freestone quoins and dressings, double-Roman tile roof.
-Rectangular plans.
-EXTERIOR: single storey with hayloft; one window to each block.
-The gable end of the stable range on Bristol Road has a planked door to a hay loft with ashlar lintel and quoins on the 1st floor.
-The front, facing Oak Lodge (qv) to the west, has a similar architrave to a 6/6-pane horned sash window to the left and a wide segmental carriage arch with double planked doors to the centre.
-A wide flat-arched opening to the right is probably C20.
-A lower range to the right includes a stable door flanked by similar windows in similar architraves.
-INTERIOR: not inspected.
-SUBSIDIARY FEATURES: a rubblestone wall with freestone coping approx 2m high and 3m long extends westward from the left-hand corner of the stable.
-Situated in a prominent position close to Oak Lodge (qv).
+The exterior is single storey with a hayloft, and there is one window for each block.
+The gable end of the stable range facing Bristol Road has a planked door leading to the hay loft, which is adorned with an ashlar lintel and quoins on the first floor.
+The front of the building, which faces Oak Lodge to the west, includes a 6/6-pane horned sash window with a similar architrave to the left, a wide segmental carriage arch with double planked doors in the center, and a wide flat-arched opening to the right that is likely a 20th-century addition.
+To the right, a lower range features a stable door flanked by similar windows, all within similar architraves.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.